The People's Ink Facilitator Guidelines is currently in version 2.0.

 This question is best answered by defining a facilitator’s responsibilities.
-All responsibilities listed here are explained further in the sections below.
+All responsibilities listed here are explained further below.

 - Core Responsibilities

-- In advance to critique groups, facilitators review critique submissions in depth and to the degree necessary to facilitate a critique group.
+- Before critique groups, facilitators should review critique submissions in depth and to the degree necessary to facilitate a critique group.

-- In advance to discussion groups, facilitators prepare discussion syllabi and study discussion materials in depth and to the degree necessary to facilitate a discussion group.
+- Before discussion groups, facilitators should prepare discussion syllabi and study discussion materials to the degree necessary to facilitate a discussion group.

 - During meetings, facilitators guide critique groups or discussion groups as needed in order to assure the positivity and productivity of the critique or discussion.

 - Secondary Responsibilities:

 - Before and after meetings, facilitators may perform potential new member orientations.

 - During meetings, facilitators may co-facilitate critique groups and discussion groups to provide oversight for new facilitators, or as requested.